sinch/sinch-sdk-node-quickstart/tutorials/voice/qualify-leads-app/README.md

 ### Starting the server locally

+1. Install the dependencies by running the command `npm install`.
-1. Edit the `.env` file with your own parameters (see the paragraph above for details).
+2. Edit the `.env` file with your own parameters (see the paragraph above for details).
-2. Start the server with the following command:
+3. Start the server with the following command:
 ```bash
 npm start
 ```